-To have an easy time training this dog, always be patient, use a firm tone, and reward their behavior.
+To have an easy time training this dog as the above Beaglier pictures, you should always be patient, use a firm tone, and reward their behavior.
 Remember that negative reinforcement training to any dog is a terrible mistake, so try to avoid it.

+What is a beaglier dog and how to take care of Beaglier?
 As with all dogs, you should keep up with your Beaglier’s regular veterinary check-ups to detect any health concerns early.
-Your vet can help you develop a care routine that will keep your dog healthy.
+Your vet can help you develop a care routine that will keep your dog with great beaglier temperament healthy.

 Make sure you check your dog’s ears for debris and pests daily.
 Clean them according to the veterinary’s recommendations.
 When it comes to the nails, trim them before they grow long, perhaps once per month.